javaguirre/unified-silex-example/README.md

 # Installing the Vagrant way

     vagrant up
-    vagrant ssh
-    cd unified
-    php -S localhost:8000 -t web web/index.php

-You could see then the app in you host localhost:8000
+You could see then the app in your host localhost:8000

 # Installing locally